FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 ## Repeatability and Comparability

 [RFC2544] does not suggest to repeat throughput search.
-And from just one
-discovered throughput value, it cannot be determined how repeatable that value is.
+And from just one discovered throughput value, it cannot be determined how repeatable that value is.
 Poor repeatability then leads to poor comparability, as different benchmarking teams may obtain varying throughput values for the same SUT, exceeding the expected differences from search precision.
+Repeatability is important also when the test procedure is kept the same, but SUT is varied in small ways.
+For example, during development of software-based DUTs, repeatability is needed to detect small regressions.

 [RFC2544] throughput requirements (60 seconds trial and no tolerance of a single frame loss) affect the throughput results